ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

-- A database - stores the data of the pages content
+- A database - stores the data of the web pages
-- A model - stores the structure of a page's content
+- A model - stores the structure of a web page
 - A URL - is the request of a page action
 - A route - is the request handler of a page action
 - A controller - is a page action